 7. Curry at Punjabi Palace

 Definitely my favourite Indian restaurant in Brisbane, no questions asked.
 Matt and I have been going to West End to eat here for some 8 years now and we still love it!
 The service is always good, the curry is always delicious and it’s well-priced.
 My favourite thing to eat here is the vegetable paneer tikka masala with a naan bread.
-That meal is the cure to whatever ails you.
+That meal is the cure for whatever ails you.
 Drunk?
 Eat it.
 Tired?
 Eat it.
 Sad?
 Happy?
 Hungry?
 Eat.
 It.
 Find Punjabi Palace here.

 8. Pho from Vietnam House